danvergara/dblab/README.md

   -u, --url string                        Database connection string
       --user string                       Database user -v, --version                           version for dblab
-      --wallet string                     Path for auto-login oracle wallet
+      --readonly                            Forces a read-only connection with the target database --wallet string                     Path for auto-login oracle wallet

 Use "dblab [command] --help" for more information about a command.